alphagov/notifications-local/README.md

 # Todo

-* Get local venvs inside containers so that we can edit/debug dependencies
 * Investigate antivirus-api slow startups
 * See if can get frontend assets hot rebuilding
 * Investigate amd/arm docker images for antivirus and template-preview